EXHIBITION: Smart Mobility - Taking us into the Future

 The Embassy of Sweden is committed to do our part to help protect our visitors, staff, and fellow Washingtonians amid the coronavirus outbreak.
-House of Sweden, including all exhibitions, will therefore be temporarily closed to the public during the weekends.
+House of Sweden, including all exhibitions, will therefore be temporarily closed to the public during the weekends until further notice.
 Don’t forget to check back for updates as we will continue to work hard to bring exciting events and exhibitions to House of Sweden.

 With roughly 980 miles between the mountainous north and the sandy beaches of the south, Sweden - roughly the size of California but with the population of North Carolina - is highly dependent on smart solutions that enable people to move around.